cerebral-legacy/cerebral-website/content/get-started/01_get-started.en.md

 </html>

 ```
 Nothing special as you can see.
 But where does the magic start?
 Well first of all, there is not too much magic when working with Cerebral.
 That means you will always feel in control when working with Cerebral.
-The connection between the View and Verebral will be more obvious when checking out the *index.js*
+The connection between the View and Cerebral will be more obvious when checking out the *index.js*

 #### The components - folder
 Currently holds a stateless HeaderButton - React Component which is responsible for the blue button you are seeing.